The 2019 season marks the ninth year for head coach Tyler Low with the UMass Boston men’s lacrosse program.

 Prior to his appointment to the head coaching position, Low served as the Beacons assistant coach for the 2010 season.
 He was appointed the head job in the fall of that year.

-Low currently serves on the USILA Division III All-America selection committe, and is also a member of the Division II North Regional Ranking committee for the NCAA Tournament.
+Low currently serves on the USILA Division III All-America selection committee, and is also a member of the Division II North Regional Ranking committee for the NCAA Tournament.
 In 2012, he served on the ECAC Tournament selection committee as well.

 No stranger to Division III lacrosse, Low enjoyed a solid four-year career at Babson College, where he played 36 games as a defender for the Beavers.
 The native of Natick, MA was selected a Captain for Babson for his senior campaign, where he established career highs for games played (16) and ground balls (28).